-- Emergency Shelter for victims of domestic or sexual violence identifying as LGBTQ+
+Emergency Shelter for victims of domestic or sexual violence identifying as LGBTQIA+

-- Medical Advocacy Program: advocacy and counseling with patients of domestic violence or sexual assault in a hospital setting.
-This includes providing information/advocating for issues that may be specific to the LGBTQ+ Community, such as advocating for HIV antibiotics if a Forensic Rape Exam occurs.
+Advocacy and counseling with patients of domestic violence or sexual assault in a hospital setting.
+This includes providing information/advocating for issues that may be specific to the LGBTQIA+ Community, such as advocating for HIV antibiotics if a Forensic Rape Exam occurs.

-There are several forms of violence that present specific to the LGBTQ+ population:
+There are several forms of violence that present specific to the LGBTQIA+ population: